The Lancet November 23, 2002

 Multicenter, Europe

-Intervention Pravastatin 40 mg daily
+Intervention Pravastatin 40 mg orally once daily

 Comparator Matching placebo